Understanding Stock Market Terms: Bullish vs. Bearish

 So, while a bear market sounds a bit scary for short-term investments, there’s really no reason to panic.
 As long as you’ve invested your money in several different options, such as mutual funds or through a 401(k), you can ride out the bear market and come out stronger on the other side.
 Know your risk tolerance and work with a trusted advisor to make investment decisions you’re comfortable with (regardless of the bears or bulls).

 Italian artist Arturo Di Modica spent $350,000 of his own money to cast the Charging Bull in his SoHo studio.
-In the early morning hours of Friday, December 15, 1989, Mr. Di Modica, along with a few friends, dropped the Charging Bull off on Broad Street in front of the New York Stock Exchange (NYSE).
-The previous night he had gone to the location with a chronometer; noting that the police would come by every 5-6 minutes, he knew he’d have to drop the Charging Bull and get away within 4 ½ minutes.
+Mr. Di Modica and a few friends dropped off the Charging Bull on Broad Street.
+This was in the early morning hours of Friday, December 15, 1989.
+After scoping it out the previous night, Mr. Di Modica placed the bull in front of the New York Stock Exchange (NYSE).
+He observed the police making rounds every 5-6 minutes, enabling him to plan dropping the bull and getting away within 4 ½ minutes.
 Why was he so secretive, you ask?
 Because Mr. Di Modica didn’t have permission from the city to deliver the Charging Bull in the first place!

 Authorities moved the sculpture by the end of the day (it took some time to find a crane able to lift it) to the location where it stands now.
 City officials plan to move the Charging Bull to a less-trafficked area closer to the NYSE soon, but it’s become iconic in New York, just as Mr. Di Modica intended.
 No matter the location, it will likely remain a popular tourist attraction and a powerful symbol of strength.